adrinjalali/clue-hackathon/README.md

 There are almost 80 symotoms, which are in groups of four, each group called a category.
 In this analysis category is completely ignored, since symptom names are unique.

+We approach the task as a regression problem, and not a classification problem.
+Then we take the predicted values as _probabilities_ and export them as output.
+One supporting argument is that the recorded symptoms are simply there when the symptom as passed a certain threshold, and the symptoms themselves behave in a continues way and are not discrete phenomena.

 ## Data Preparation
 The data is transformed such that there is one row per user at the end.
 The tracking data is converted into columns, each column name being a (symptom, day in cycle) tuple.
 To better map cycles and day in cycles to eachother, all sycles are scaled into a 29 day cycle, which is the median cycle length.
 This is done by this transformation: